Randomguy-8/DWM-dotfile/README.md

 ## MISC

-To Open New Window Manager on different tty:
+1. To Open New Window Manager on different tty:
 ```
 slm -f
 ```

+2. Edit ``bin/auto-redshift`` According to your Preference.